 In 1823, an area of 6 hectares at Inverleith, the nucleus of the present garden, was bought from James Rochied, a local landowner; this was next to land owned by the Royal Caledonian Horticultural Society, with whom the RBG still has strong links.
 Since that time several other adjoining parcels of land have been acquired, resulting in the present garden of 28 hectares, and a nearby nursery of 4 hectares.

-Research at the RBG is based on three major resources: the herbarium, the living collections, and the library.
+Research at the RBG is based on three major resources: the herbarium, the living collections (see restrictions below caused by our ambitious new Biomes programme), and the library.